 The Care Act

-From April 2015, care and support in England is changing for the better.
-The Care Act will help to make care and support more consistent across the country.
+From April 2015, care and support in England has been changing for the better.
+The Care Act is helping make care and support more consistent across the country.

 Care and support

 'Care and support' is the term used to describe the help some adults need to live as well as possible with any illness or disability they may have.
 It can include help with things like: